Huzi Blogs

 4. Because the user is authenticated with bank.com, their browser automatically includes their session cookie with the request. bank.com sees a valid request from a logged-in user and processes the transfer.

-• Prevention: Anti-CSRF Tokens The most common defense is the Synchronizer Token Pattern.
+• Prevention: Anti-CSRF Tokens The most common defence is the Synchronizer Token Pattern.

 1. When the user visits a page with a form, the server generates a unique, random token (the anti-CSRF token) and includes it as a hidden field in the form.
 The server also stores this token in the user's session.